OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-cells.md

 The Excel JavaScript API doesn't have a "Cell" object or class.
 Instead, all Excel cells are `Range` objects.
 An individual cell in the Excel UI translates to a `Range` object with one cell in the Excel JavaScript API.

 A `Range` object can also contain multiple, contiguous cells.
 Contiguous cells form an unbroken rectangle (including single rows or columns).
-See [Work with discontiguous cells using the RangeAreas object](#work-with-discontiguous-cells-using-the-rangeareas-object) to learn about working with cells that are not contiguous.
+To learn about working with cells that are not contiguous, see [Work with discontiguous cells using the RangeAreas object](#work-with-discontiguous-cells-using-the-rangeareas-object).

-For the complete list of properties and methods that the `Range` object supports, see the [Excel.Range class](/javascript/api/excel/excel.range).
+For the complete list of properties and methods that the `Range` object supports, see [Excel.Range class](/javascript/api/excel/excel.range).

 ## Excel JavaScript APIs that mention cells

 Even though the Excel JavaScript API doesn't have a "Cell" object or class, a number of API names mention cells.
-These APIs tend to control cell properties like color, text formatting, and font.
+These APIs control cell properties like color, text formatting, and font.

-The following is a list of Excel JavaScript APIs that refer to cells.
+The following list of Excel JavaScript APIs refer to cells.

 - [CellBorder](/javascript/api/excel/excel.cellborder)
 - [CellBorderCollection](/javascript/api/excel/excel.cellbordercollection)